medusajs/examples/payload-integration/README.md

 - `medusa` for the Medusa Application code.
 You can [install and use it](#installation), or [copy its source files into an existing Medusa application](#copy-into-existing-medusa-application).
 - `storefront` for the Next.js Starter storefront with Payload integration.

+> Note: This integration was built with Payload v3.54.0.
+If you face any issues with newer versions, please open an issue.

 ## Prerequisites

 - [Node.js v20+](https://nodejs.org/en/download)